China's devaluation fires cannon in global currency war

 Their counterparts at Morgan Stanley also said Asian currencies excluding the yen were likely to slide against the U.S. dollar.

-Many emerging market currencies, including the Malaysian ringgit, Indonesian rupiah and Brazil’s real, had already slumped to their weakest levels against the dollar in over a decade as capital fled their slowing economies.
+Many emerging market currencies, including the Malaysian ringgit MYR=, Indonesian rupiah IDR= and Brazil's real BRL=, had already slumped to their weakest levels against the dollar in over a decade as capital fled their slowing economies.

 The big question now for emerging markets, where growth has slowed and capital flight has increased dramatically this year, is whether their officials respond to China’s move in kind.